nens/threedi-docs/source/d_2d_tutorial.rst

-    "infiltration_rate", "360", "in mm/hour; uniform silty sand is assumed in this tutorial" "infiltration_rate_file", "NULL", "Only used for spatially varying infiltration rates" "max_infiltration_capacity_file", "NULL", "infinite infiltration capacity is assumed in this tutorial" "infiltration_surface_option", "0", "See <link to infiltration documentation>"
+    "infiltration_rate", "360", "in mm/hour; uniform silty sand is assumed in this tutorial" "infiltration_rate_file", "NULL", "Only used for spatially varying infiltration rates" "max_infiltration_capacity_file", "NULL", "infinite infiltration capacity is assumed in this tutorial" "infiltration_surface_option", "0", "See :ref:`infiltration`"

-5. Complete the numerical settings
+Complete the numerical settings
 +++++++++++++++++++++++++++++++++++++++++

 The numerical settings are contained in the v2_numerical_settings table.